 Here we see that you hand instead of being placed on your back is placed on your opponent’s back in preparation for a hip throw

 At this level things are more complicated and certainly more dangerous.
 The spear hand arm is thrust through and presses hard against the side of the neck.
 This alone is damaging and very disorienting.
 It then wraps around the back of the neck and torques the opponents head and neck down and around.
 I think you can imagine what happens when your whole body rapidly turns wrenching the neck as it does so.

 The form then repeats itself, but changes the sequence somewhat.
 Instead of putting the arm on you back it raises it over your shoulder.

 I think the application is fairly obvious as it involves a similar rapid turn of your body.

 Lastly the form ends with a low block in horseback stance and a forward punch in front stance.

-So lets get back to my essential question.
-We have two forms; in terms of ranking, separated by at least 8 years of training, what then is the difference?
+So, let’s get back to my essential question.
+We have two forms, the above one and Taebek, which, in terms of ranking, are separated by at least 8 years of training.
+What then is the difference?
 What am I doing in the black belt level form that I am not doing here?

-There seem to be two training themes in mainstream Asian martial arts.
+There seem be two training themes in mainstream Asian martial arts.
 One is the one we are all familiar with, that is a series of forms with ostensibly increasing levels of detail and complexity as the practitioner’s skill and knowledge base increases.
 The other consists of only one form.
-The idea being that only through incessant in depth practice, the practitioner’s skill and understanding of it would increase.
-A prominent example of this would be Tai Chi.
+The idea being that only through incessant in-depth practice, the practitioner’s skill and understanding of it would increase.
+A prominent example of this would be Tai-Chi.

 I confess that I don’t have an answer to the questions I am proposing.
 I know that the form hasn’t changed, or even that it perhaps changed me in some obscure way I can’t really remember.
-I do know, however, that for any form to have a meaning it has to show demonstrable applications.
-Without that it is simply choreography.
+I have heard from respected TKD scholars that the TKD forms are not supposed to demonstrate actual combat applications, but instead have a different function: